PostHog/posthog.com/contents/blog/b2b-saas-product-metrics.md

 While you can calculate it as a monthly or annual metric, it's commonly visualized in a retention chart (aka retention matrix), which shows you how well customers retain over a longer periods of time.

 The retention rate formula is `((customers at end of period - new customers) / customers at start of period) x 100`.
-So, a business who began a month with 3,000 customers, acquired 150 new customers, and ended the month with 3,100 customers, would have retention rate of 98.3%.
+So, a business that begins a month with 3,000 customers, acquires 150 new customers, and ends the month with 3,100 customers, would have retention rate of 98.3%.

 **Is it useful?** This is one of those fundamental metrics everyone should be measuring.
 If you're growing quickly but not retaining users well, you know you've got a problem.